 “Going back 10 years, most of the LegalTech was focused on law firms.
 It didn’t quite work in-house and when you got a software solution for your in house legal department, you needed to customise it so much you didn’t get what you wanted.

-“Now, we’re seeing really sophisticated systems in the cloud with minimal set-up and need for customisation.
+“Now, we’re seeing really sophisticated in-house legal software in the cloud with minimal set-up and need for customisation.
 It’s really powerful.
 It means even smaller teams can exploit this technology, whereas previously it was only the really large corporates that could afford the IT spend.”